Bisexuality in the United States: 2010s

 In 2017, the Department of Justice filed an amicus brief in the 2nd U.S. Circuit Court of Appeals making the argument that Title VII of the Civil Rights Act of 1964 does not prohibit discrimination against employees who are bisexual or gay.

 In 2018 America's first city-wide Bi Pride event was held, in West Hollywood.

+2020s

 In 2021 Pennsylvania governor Tom Wolf became the first governor in the United States to issue a statement recognizing Bisexual Pride Day.
+Estimates of Bisexual and fluid Americans range from ten to fifty million.